 Months of entry

-This programme provides public health professionals with an understanding of the health needs of populations and how to effectively intervene to strengthen health systems and improve health in an international context.
+This course (12-month variant) provides public health professionals with an understanding of the health needs of populations and how to effectively intervene to strengthen international health systems.

 You’ll learn to: